4km3/hms/docs/day3/CD/slides/CD.md

 - Continuous Integration: integrating, building, and testing code within the development environment
 - Continuous Delivery: being able to deploy at any time upon managers request
-- Continuous Deployment: automate deployment process so many deployments are made every day
+- Continuous Deployment: automate deployment process so that many deployments can be made every day

 ---

-### CD/CD
+### Continuous Deployment vs. Continuous Delivery

 - Continous Delivery means that you are able to do frequent deployments but may choose not to do it, usually due to businesses preferring a slower rate of development
-- Continuous Deployment means that every change goes through the pipeline and automatically gets put into production, resulting in many production deployments every day
+- Continuous Deployment means that every change goes through the pipeline and automatically gets into production, resulting in many production deployments every day
-- The most desirable target is Continuous Deployment in part because a human cannot make thousands of deployments per day
+	- You can leverage feature switches to control when a certain feature is *active*

 ---

+### Blue-green deployment

+- Deploy a new cluster with the latest tested version of your software (blue)
+- Maintain the old cluster around (green)
+- Move the balancer to point to the new cluster (blue)
+- Pray

+---

+### Blue-green deployment

+- Problems?
+Roll back is trivial, just move the balancer back to the other cluster (green)
+- After a safety time with no issues, free the old cluster (green)
+- Rinse, and repeat, this time deploy newest version onto the green cluster

+---

+### Blue-green deployment

+- Database schema changes should be separated from app upgrades

+---

+### Phoenix servers

+- Snowflakes are cute, but only when it's Christmas
+- Can you ssh into your server?
+BANG!
+This will come to bite ya in the arse
+- Unless the only agent that touches your servers is your CD system, the snowflake effect will grow over time

+---

 ### CI/CD Tools

 - Service that monitors your code repository for changes
-- When one change is detected, it will compile and test your code
+- When a change is detected, it will compile and test your code
-- If something goes awry, it must notify you so measures can be adopted
+- If something goes awry, it will notify you so measures to fix it can be adopted
 - Aditionally it can monitor code quality and automate deployment process (CD)

 ---